Flagsmith/flagsmith-docs/docs/clients/client-side/android.md

 }
 ```

+## Custom configuration

+The Flagsmith SDK has various parameters for initialisation.
+Most of these are optional, and allow you to configure the
+Flagmsith SDK to your specific needs:

+- `environmentKey` Take this API key from the Flagsmith dashboard and pass here
+- `baseUrl` By default we'll connect to the Flagsmith backend, but if you self-host you can configure here
+- `context` The current Context is required to use the Flagsmith Analytics functionality
+- `enableAnalytics` Enable analytics - default true.
+Disable this if you'd like to avoid the use of Context
+- `analyticsFlushPeriod` The period in seconds between attempts by the Flagsmith SDK to push analytic events to the
+  server

 ## Flags

 Now you are all set to retrieve feature flags from your project.
 For example to list and print all flags: